Animal Activity Licences

 Before submission of an appeal, businesses will be encouraged to discuss their intention to make an appeal with the inspecting Officer before a formal written appeal submission is made.
 The ‘inspecting Officer will explain how the rating was awarded which may help resolve the need for a formal appeal.
 In the event a business is still not satisfied with the risk rating score following an informal discussion with the inspecting Officer, the business can submit a formal appeal in writing to the authority.

-Once the Animal Activity Licence has been granted, the premises and its star rating will be listed on a public register, which will be available soon.
+Once the Animal Activity Licence has been granted, the premises will be listed on a public register.